q3769/conseq4j/README.md

     /**
      * Suppose run-time invocation of this method is managed by the messaging provider.
      * This is usually via a single caller thread.
+     *
+     * Concurrency is achieved when shopping events of different shopping cart IDs are
+     * processed in parallel by different executors.
+Sequence is maintained on all
+     * shopping events of the same shopping cart ID by the same executor.
      */
     public void onMessage(Message shoppingEvent) {
         conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId())